Sumerian Dilmun is Umm Daleimin by Qurnah?

 Vol. 39.
 No. 1.
 (Spring 1987). pp. 54-117)

-Below, a satellite map showing Qurnah on the viewer's left (small white squares are clustered over it) and to the viewer's far right what might (?) be the remains of an ancient tell, perhaps Dilmun?
+Below, a satellite map showing Qurnah on the viewer's left (small white squares are clustered over it) and to the viewer's far right and due east of the Tigris what might (?) be the remains of an ancient tell, perhaps Dilmun?

 I am _unaware_ of anyone proposing that Dilmun "might" be Umm Daleimin.
 This proposal in uniquely my own.